MohamedAbdalfatah/Cell-Flex-multi/README.md

   metadata[[i]]$gem_id = str_replace_all(string = metadata[[i]]$gem_id, pattern = "\\.", replacement = "_")

 }
-write.csv(metadata[[1]],paste0("../Downloads/SCGTEST_49.csv"), row.names = F)
+write.csv(metadata[[1]],paste0("../Downloads/SCGTEST_51.csv"), row.names = F)
 ```
-Now we have SCGTEST_49.csv metadata file, let's go for the next step
+Now we have SCGTEST_51.csv metadata file, let's go for the next step

-# 6- Create a jobs directories and copy FASTQs to them
+# 4- Create a jobs directories and copy FASTQs to them

-In this script we create a directory for each samples and copy the fASTQs files to this directory
+In this script we create a directory for each samples (We know from metadata) and copy the FASTQs files to this directory, wiht this we will have the FASTQs of each sample in seperate diretory to pass this directory when we run cellranger (it run per sample seperatly)

 ### The script
 ```